tsgates/arch-wiki-markdown/wiki/Ratpoison.md

     bind f exec firefox

-So, if you type Ctrl+t and then f, ratpoison will fire up firefox.
+So, if you type Ctrl+t and then f, ratpoison will fire up Firefox.

-Here is another .ratpoisonrc i'm using on my Computers:
+Here is another .ratpoisonrc i'm using on my computers:

     exec xsetroot -cursor_name left_ptr
     startup_message off